 The obvious implication of these questions is that if people respond to them in a positive sense, then it’s more likely than not that they are dealing with some sort of eating disorder.
 There were also questions related to the amount of exercise the subjects completed on an hourly basis, given that the study originated with health club members.
 Some of the findings were as follows:

 - The average EAT-26 scores had increased significantly, indicating that the subjects were engaging in unhealthy eating behaviors that could include anorexia and bulimia.

 - Exercise time per subject increased by approximately one hour per week.

-- Interestingly, indications were that exercise addiction rates were significantly lower the second time around.
+- Interestingly, indications were that compulsive exercise rates were significantly lower the second time around.

 The researchers concluded that, “If future lockdowns are enforced, practitioners working with people with suspected morbid eating habits should monitor this closely.”

 These are interesting findings to say the least.
 While people were engaging in eating behaviors that were seen by researchers as significantly less healthy overall, they also tended to deal with a lower level of compulsive exercise despite exercising more every week.
 That said, it’s clear that pandemic coping includes challenges associated with eating as people are or were locked down and more isolated in nature.

 This goes back to our original discussion point, in that when our lives are suddenly turned upside-down, we encounter a lot of stress.
 Stress leads to coping behaviors, and one of the most common involves the way in which we eat.
 Some of us will take to enjoying comfort foods and wind up consuming too many calories and unhealthy foods for our systems to handle, while others find themselves on the other end of the spectrum.